10 years of Melbourne wine and food.

 Fine dining is dying a slow death, with chefs like Shannon Bennett selling up and starting a burger chains, George Calombaris starting his souvlaki houses all over the city, where there’s no bookings, a line out the door and where your dining experience means you pay, eat fast and leave, because someone is waiting in line for your spot.

 Apparently, this is the new hospitality!

-Upon Vinified’ inception, people were pulling out their cellars and installing home offices and now, 10 years later….guess what the thirst for knowledge is unprecedented and people are starting to collect again.
-People are installing cellars again, looking for advice and of course, our Victorian food and wine scene is well and truly thriving.
+Upon Vinified’s inception, people were pulling out their cellars and installing home offices and now, 10 years later….guess what the thirst for knowledge is unprecedented and people are starting to collect again.
+People are installing cellars again, looking for advice and of course, our Victorian wine scene is well and truly thriving.

 So much so we are hosting an all Victorian Secrets of Cellaring Workshop in August 2019 for the first time ever to celebrate all things Victorian.
 Two Cult wineries are joining us, including Mac Forbes Wines and Wild Duck Creek Estate.
 Follow the link to uncover the secrets: //www.vinifiedmelbourne.com